alexcmar/ExpenseTracker/README.md

     This program allows for an accurate recording of all credit and debit transactions for multiple accounts, providing multiple summarizing key insights of a person's financial situation, simply by using the transaction csv files provided by one of the supported banks.
 Currently this program supports the following banks: Caixa Geral de Depósitos (CGD), and Wise.
-This program uses EUR as a baseline.
+Alternatively, a stardardized transaction file can be used.
+This program allows the user to pick their prefered currency as a baseline.

 ~~~
     Images used: